guaix-ucm/licaplot/README.md

 In this case two UV/IR cut filters were measured with the clear photodiode readings between the two, thus sharing the same clear photodiode file.
 The photodiode model used was the OSI PIN-10D.

 First we tag all the clear photodiode readings.
+The tag is a string (i.e. `X`) we use to match which filters are being paired with this clear photodidoe reading.

 ```bash
 licaplot-filters --console classif photod --tag X -p csv/uvir_filters/OSI_Photodiode_QEdata.txt -m PIN-10D